Edmund Pery, 5th Earl of Limerick: Family

-In 1954, Angela was elevated to Dame Grand Cross of the Order of the British Empire (GBE).
-In 1974 she was made a Companion of Honour (CH).
-Lord Limerick died by his own hand in 1967, having braved excruciating & then incurable arthritis for many years.
+In 1954, his wife Angela was elevated to Dame Grand Cross of the Order of the British Empire (GBE) and in 1974, she was made a Member of the Order of the Companions of Honour (CH).

+Lord Limerick died of suicide in 1967 after a protracted bout of arthritis.
 His titles were inherited by his elder son, Patrick, who died in 2003.
-Angela, Countess of Limerick, died in 1981.